Omvati Devi

-Omvati Devi (born 1949) is a politician and a Member of Parliament elected from the Bijnor constituency in the Indian state of Uttar Pradesh being a Samajwadi Party candidate, who was a member of the 12th Lok Sabha.
+Omvati Devi (born 1949) is a politician and a member of parliament elected from the Bijnor constituency in the Indian state of Uttar Pradesh being a Samajwadi Party candidate, who was a member of the 12th Lok Sabha.

+She joined Indian National Congress in 2019 and unsuccessfully contested in 2019 Loksabha Elections from Nagina.

 Early life

 Omvati was born in the year 1949 in Takhawali village in Bijnor,(Uttar Pradesh).
 She married R. K. Singh in June 1959 and they have a son and four daughters.

 Education and career

 Omvati completed her schooling from R.S.M.
 Degree College, Dhampur.
 She first joined the Uttar Pradesh Legislative Assembly in 1985.
 In 1998, she was elected to the 12th Lok Sabha.
-From 1998–99, she served as:
+From 1998 to 1999, she served as: